popphp/pop-image/README.md

 OVERVIEW
 --------
 `pop-image` is a powerful and robust image processing component that's simple to use.
-It supports the GD, Imagick and Gmagick extensions, as well as the SVG image format.
-The API is Photoshop-like with calls to manipulation objects that can be extended with addition image processing functionality if needed
+It supports the GD, Imagick and Gmagick extensions.
+The API is similar to the more popular image editing application on the market,  with calls to manipulation objects that can be extended with additional image processing functionality if needed

 `pop-image` is a component of the [Pop PHP Framework](http://www.popphp.org/).